-- The performance was monitored to ensure that the business goals were achieved through Board of Directors' Meeting at 4 times in the previous year.
-The Managing Director will report the progress to the Board of Directors' Meeting for acknowledgment. - Compliance with the internal control system is regularly reviewed by the Internal Audit, which directly reports to the Audit Committee and internal - auditors are encouraged to continually improve our operations to meet international standards. - There is a clear policy and communication channel so that the management can report to the Audit Committee and Board of Directors in a timely manner communicated "Anti-Corruption Measures" in the event of corruption or suspected that there was an incident of corruption or there is a violated practice and other unusual actions, etc.
+- The performance was monitored to ensure that the business goals were achieved through the Board of Directors Meetings at 5 times in the previous year.
+The Managing Director will report the progress to the Board of Directors' Meeting for acknowledgment. - Compliance with the internal control system is regularly reviewed by the Internal Auditor, which directly reports to the Audit Committee and internal auditors are encouraged to continually improve our operations to meet international standards.

+There is a clear policy and communication channel so that the management can report to the Audit Committee and Board of Directors promptly communicated "Anti-Corruption Measures" in the event of corruption or suspected that there was an incident of corruption or there is a violated practice and other unusual actions, etc.